tapfortap/Documentation/android/api.md

 ---

-#### public static void enableTestMode()

-Enables test mode.
-Test mode causes Tap for Tap to disable spending and earning for your app.
-This is useful for when you are developing your app and want to test with the SDK integrated without wasting impressions and clicks for your app. **Don't forget** to disable test mode before you release your app to Google Play.

----

-#### public static void disableTestMode()

-Disables test mode.
-See [enableTestMode](#public-static-void-enabletestmode) for more details.

----

 #### public static void disableTapForTap()

 Stops Tap for Tap from being able to download and show ads.
 This can be useful if you offer a